rayaman/multi/README.md

 timer=multi:newTimer()
 timer:Start()
--- lets do a mock alarm
+-- let’s do a mock alarm
 set=3 -- 3 seconds
 a=0
 while timer:Get()<=set do